migtools/volume-snapshot-mover/README.md

 - Have a stateful application running in a separate namespace.

-- Have an appropriate StorageClass and VolumeShapshotClass:
+- Have an appropriate StorageClass and VolumeShapshotClass. **Make sure there is only one default of each.**
   - Include the label `velero.io/csi-volumesnapshot-class: 'true'` in your `VolumeSnapshotClass` to let Velero know which to use.